 Teams, tales and tips – the local game in full

-Selected to host the 2024 Champions League Final, eight games including both semi-finals and final of Euro 2020, home of seven Premier League clubs and a national stadium, London is a soccer mecca second-to-none.
+Selected to host the Euro final in 2028, home of six Premier League clubs and an iconic national stadium, London is a soccer mecca second-to-none.

-The stadium in question, Wembley, has been the stage for one World Cup, seven Champions League finals, one Euro and then another.
+The stadium in question, Wembley, has witnessed one World Cup final, eight Champions League/European Cup finals, one Euro final and then another.
 It’s also been granted a third, in 2028, despite the disgraceful violence that sullied the last and scuppered hopes of bringing football’s global showcase here in 2030, a full 64 years after the halcyon summer of ’66.

 The capital is also the seat of the Football Association, the stuffy body who ran the game from its foundation at the Freemasons’ Tavern in Great Queen Street in 1863 to the inaugural Football League in 1888.
 Drafting the rules of the game, the FA then introduced a challenge cup, first won in 1872 by Wanderers, a team of Old Harrovians originally based in Snaresbrook, near Epping Forest.